Jerry1314520/GAN-with-numpy--FC/README.md

 # Generative Adversarial Networks in PyTorch & Numpy

 A few variations of generative adversarial networks coded in Pytorch & Numpy to improve my theoretical understanding and to gain exposure with Pytorch software.
 Summary of results and code is provided below for each variant.
-Open to suggestions and feedback.

 ![LeCun](https://www.import.io/wp-content/uploads/2017/06/Import.io_quote-image4-170525.jpg)